Avoiding Common Mistakes in Indian Family Courts

 A significant oversight in marital disputes is neglecting Alternative Dispute Resolution (ADR) mechanisms.
 Mediation, conciliation, and counselling allow parties to resolve disputes amicably without resorting to protracted court battles.
 The Code of Civil Procedure, 1908, mandates pre-litigation mediation attempts in family matters.
 Ignoring these avenues may result in prolonged legal proceedings with increased emotional and financial tolls.

-Non-Compliance with Court Orders
+Non-Compliance with Family Courts Orders

 Adherence to court orders is paramount in family law cases.
 Noncompliance can lead to contempt of court charges, whether related to child custody arrangements, alimony, or property division.
 The Contempt of Courts Act of 1971 empowers the courts to take strict action against those who fail to comply with their directives.
 Adhering strictly to court orders is imperative for maintaining a positive standing in the eyes of the judiciary.